 KJASons® takes a holistic approach to sustainability by aligning our projects with these environmental considerations.
 We source materials responsibly, minimize waste, and employ green building practices that adhere to or exceed building code requirements.

 Accessibility is another critical component of building codes.
-As the world recognizes the importance of creating spaces that are inclusive and accommodating for people of all abilities, codes have been updated to incorporate stringent accessibility standards.
+As the world recognizes the importance of creating inclusive and accommodating spaces for people of all abilities, authorities have updated codes to incorporate stringent accessibility standards.

 This is particularly important in conversions where older buildings may need significant modifications to ensure they are accessible to everyone.